NativeScript/ios-sim-portable/README.md

-	launch <full path>   Launches the application bundle at the specified path in the iOS Simulator. device-types         Lists the available device types for the current Xcode version. sdks                 Lists the available iOS SDK versions.
+	launch <full path>   Launches the application bundle at the specified path in the iOS Simulator. device-types         Lists the available device types for the current Xcode version. sdks                 Lists the available iOS SDK versions. notify-post          Post a darwin notification on a device.

 For more information about each command, run
 $ isim help <command>